 Captivating!
 I loved every minute of it.
 Having Prof. Seth guide us on a journey through the beautifully written, yet complex nature of The Divine Comedy was amazing.
 I feel blessed to have reached a higher level of comprehension regarding this exquisite piece of ancient literature, all due to Prof. Seth for sharing his extensive knowledge of all-things Dante, his explanative abilities, and those fascinating commentaries!

-Regarding my Dante class experience—for subject territories as vast, rich and deep as Dante’s Divine Comedy usually end up being taught in one of two ways—as a laborious unfulfilling slog…or in the case of our Dante class taught as a work of stunning brilliance, taught with and by true passion for the subject—revealed as fresh, current, and as life changing in our own times as the day it was penned.
-Our instructor Seth has a gifted passion for Dante, knows Dante to depth inside and out—and—above all—is able to bring to vivid life the LIFE of the Divine Comedy.
+Regarding my Dante class experience – subject territories as vast, rich, and deep as Dante’s Divine Comedy usually end up being taught in one of two ways: as a laborious unfulfilling slog or, in the case of our Dante class, as a work of stunning brilliance, taught with and by true passion for the subject, revealed as fresh, current, and as life changing in our own times as the day it was penned.
+Our instructor Seth has a gifted passion for Dante, knows Dante to depth inside and out, and, above all, is able to bring to vivid life the LIFE of the Divine Comedy.
 It is not hyperbole to say that for the average layperson/adult learner there is no better class on Dante to be found anywhere.

-Without a doubt, this was one of the most interesting, and probably one of the best class I’ve ever taken.
-This was not just a trip through Dante’s Divine Comedy – Dante a true genius – but a thorough examination of sin, of divine justice and reward.
-Dante is translation from Italian.
-Without Dr. Fabian it would have been Impossible.
+Without a doubt, this was one of the most interesting, and probably one of the best classes, I’ve ever taken.
+This was not just a trip through Dante’s Divine Comedy – Dante, a true genius – but a thorough examination of sin, of Divine justice and reward.
 Dr. Fabian’s knowledge of Italian, of Italian history, and the Comedy itself was amazing!
 Of 24 plus classes, at the end of most there was spontaneous applause.
 Recommended!
 Recommended!
 Recommended!

 Dante’s Divine Comedy is a beautiful allegory that challenges the faithful to examine their lives and causes them to consider where their life choices are leading them.
 Looking back, it seems quite providential that the class schedule coincided in such a way that we were reading Purgatorio during Lent and starting Paradiso at Easter.
 This was one intense way to enter into Lent and made for some good, prayerful reflections and meditations.